- Combination skin is characterized by having both dry and oily areas.

-All of these ingredients can improve the overall health of your combination skin without exacerbating acne or dryness.
-They can be found in a wide range of products from eye creams and serums to face masks and moisturizers.
+All these ingredients can improve the overall health of your combination skin without exacerbating acne or dryness.
+They can be found in a wide range of products including eye creams, serums, face masks and moisturizers.

 Ingredients to avoid

-The same principle applies to products designed for very dry skin.
-Avoid comedogenic or blemish-forming ingredients like coconut oil, camellia oil and sunflower oil.
-If you are experiencing dryness, only apply heavy moisturizers to the driest parts of your face and avoid the acne-prone t-zone.
+Avoid comedogenic or blemish-forming ingredients such as coconut, camellia and sunflower oil.
+Only apply heavy emollient moisturizers to the driest parts of your face to avoid breakouts.

 Morning Skin Care Routine for Combination Skin

-- Apply a gentle toner using a cotton pad.
-If necessary, use a more astringent toner on your t-zone.
+- Apply a mild toner using a cotton pad; If necessary, use a more astringent toner on your T-zone

-- Moisturize with a light, oil-free moisturizer containing a broad-spectrum sunscreen of at least SPF 30.
+- Finish with a light, oil-free moisturizer containing a broad-spectrum sunscreen of at least SPF 30

-- Wash and apply toner to your face using the same mild products.
+- Wash and apply toner to your face as per your morning routine

 Skin Care Routine for Combination Skin with Acne

 Salicylic acid is a keratolytic, meaning it breaks down the outer layer of dead skin cells to reveal newer skin beneath.
-It also decreases oil production and has anti-inflammatory and antibacterial properties making it ideal for fighting blackheads and other forms of acne.
+It also has anti-inflammatory and antibacterial properties, making it ideal for fighting blackheads and other forms of acne.

-Because salicylic acid can be drying, take care to only apply it to the areas of your face that need it.
-Start by using it only two or three times a week to see how your skin reacts.
+Because salicylic acid decreases oil production, take care to only apply it to the areas of your face that need it.

 Long Term Skin Care for Combination Skin

-Apart from your daily skin care routine, there are a few other things you can occasionally do to keep your combination skin looking healthy.
+Apart from your daily skin care routine, there are other measures you can take to keep your combination skin looking healthy.

 The occasional use of skin care products beyond your daily regimen can be beneficial to combination skin in the long term.

-Combination skin can especially benefit from “multi-masking”, which is the application of different masks to different areas of the face.
+Face masks, whether purchased or homemade, can be used once a week for extra hydration and other skin care benefits.
+Combination skin can especially benefit from multimasking, which is the application of different masks to different areas of the face.

-For instance, you may apply a clay mask on the t-zone to draw out excess oil while at the same time using a more hydrating mask on the dry parts of your face.
+For instance, apply a clay mask on the T-zone to draw out excess oil; simultaneously apply a hydrating mask on the dry parts of your face.

-Regardless of your skin type, the most important thing you can do for your skin in the long term is to wear sunscreen every day and stay hydrated by drinking plenty of water.
+Regardless of your skin type, there are two important habits to improve and maintain skin health in the long term: wear sunscreen of at least SPF 30 every day to protect your skin against environmental damage, and stay hydrated by drinking adequate amounts of water.